Mithil467/mitype/README.md

 ### Installation from sources

-To install mitype from source -
+To install mitype from the source -

-In the mitype directory (same one where you found this file after cloning the git repo), execute:
+In the mitype directory (the same one where you found this file after cloning the git repo), execute:

 ```python setup.py install```